SNodeC/snode.c/README.md

 echo.remote.port = 8080
 ```

-The content of an configuration file can be printed on screen by appending the flag `-s` on the command line.
+The content of a configuration file can be printed on screen by appending the flag `-s` on the command line.

-Thus, the configuration of the *echoserver* configured and made persistent on the command line above to listen on port number 8080 can be shown using
+Thus, the configuration of the *echoserver* configured and made persistent on the command can be shown using

 ```shell
 command@line:~/> echoserver -s